mpasovic/majapasovic.org/_posts/2016-03-04-bokanovskified-production-food-and-nutrition-in-modern-age.md

 - Is organic and healthy food reserved only for the privileged?
 - Have we been conditioned to settle for the food that we don't really want to eat, but *have to*, since that is the only thing we can afford?
 Is this really the idea of progress humanity has been striving for: to poison food for the masses, but at the same time, sterilize (i.e. deprive the food from toxicity) for the privileged?

-Reflecting on  Huxley poses a very interesting question to the human race
+Reflecting on the enslavement of minds by captialism and its products, Huxley poses a very interesting question to all of humanity:
->
+> No, the real problem is: How is it that [we] can't, or rather -- because, after all, [we] know quite well why [we] can't--what would it be like if [we] were free -- not enslaved by [our] own conditioning" (*Brave New World*, p.
+78).

+*****
+Works Cited: Huxley, Aldous. *Brave New World*.
+London: Vintage, 2004.
+Print.